-- This Bill does involve facing up to hard questions.
-Any reform is uncomfortable, but if we do nothing, our laws will simply slip behind.
+- if we do nothing, our laws will simply slip behind.
 The law and reality will grow further apart.
-Parliaments are unlikely to allow this to happen. - 7.
-In terms the Criminal Investigation Bill leaves basically undisturbed the Judges' Rules that have governed police contact with suspects for half a century at least.
+Parliaments are unlikely to allow this to happen. - 8.
+The Bill's terms are what are vital in the debate.
+In terms the Bill leaves basically undisturbed the Judges' Rules that have governed police contact with suspects for half a century at least.
 A more radical proposal for a right of interrogation was not accepted.
 The alterations and reform proposed (though very important) do not alter the critical rule governing police relations with the accused.
 I do not believe that this point can be made too often.
 The changes proposed must be kept in this perspective.
-The state of the s